jeremydaly/lambda-api/README.md

 ## Recent Updates
 For detailed release notes see [Releases](https://github.com/jeremydaly/lambda-api/releases).

+### v0.8: Logging Support and Sampling
+Lambda API has added a powerful (and customizable) logging engine that utilizes native JSON support for CloudWatch Logs.
+Log entries can be manually added using standard severities like `info` and `warn`.
+In addition, "access logs" can be automatically generated with detailed information about each requests.
+See [Logging](#logging) for more information about logging and auto sampling for request tracing.

 ### v0.7: Restrict middleware execution to certain paths
 Middleware now supports an optional path parameter that supports multiple paths, wildcards, and parameter matching to better control middleware execution.
 See [middleware](#middleware) for more information.